Ravikiran1981/TS-Frozen-Object-Test/README.md

 ***TypeScript FrozenObject Type***

-This repository contains a solution to a specific TypeScript type: designing a `FrozenObject<T>` type that enforces deep immutability at compile time while maintaining compatibility with existing code that expects mutable types.
+This repository contains a implementation to a specific TypeScript type:
+Designing a `FrozenObject<T>` type that enforces deep immutability at compile time while maintaining compatibility with existing code that expects mutable types.

 The goal was to create a generic type `FrozenObject<T>` with three requirements: